mattfaltyn/awesome-neuro-symbolic-ai/README.md

 ### Neural Logic Machines
 Google's Neural Logic Machine (NLM) is a neural-symbolic architecture for both inductive learning and logic reasoning.
 NLMs use tensors to represent logic predicates.

+### Hinge-Loss Markov Random Fields and Probabilistic Soft Logic
+Bach et al's Hinge-Loss Markov Random Fields (HL-MRFs) are a new kind of probabilistic graphical model that generalizes different approaches to convex inference.
+We unite three approaches from the randomized algorithms, probabilistic graphical models, and fuzzy logic communities, showing that all three lead to the same inference objective.
+We then define HL-MRFs by generalizing this unified objective.
+The second new formalism, probabilistic soft logic (PSL), is a probabilistic programming language that makes HL-MRFs easy to define using a syntax based on first-order logic.

 ### Markov Logic Networks